Doctoral Internship in

 An intern choosing a more intensive experience with group work will get experience doing process observation, co-lead an additional group of their choice, and aid in administrating and promoting the group program at CPS.

-Supervision (spring semester only)
+Supervision (minor rotation only)

 Consultation and Outreach